Ky Hollenbeck: International emergence (2010–2012)

 A fight between Hollenbeck and Gornpet DeJrat was booked for Push Kick: World Stand Off in Pomona, California, on July 16, 2011, but the event was cancelled.
 On August 20, 2011, he made the first defence of his WBC Interim World title with a unanimous decision win over a resilient Simon Chu at Lion Fight: Battle in the Desert 3 in Primm.

-Having signed with the short-lived Muaythai Premier League in August, Ky Hollenbeck debuted with the promotion against Jordan Watson at Muaythai Premier League: Strength and Honor in Padova, Italy on October 8, 2011, and scored an upset as he floored the Englishman with a spinning backfist early on and won the three round bout by unanimous decision.
+Having signed with the short-lived Muaythai Premier League in August, Ky Hollenbeck debuted with the promotion against Jordan Watson at Muaythai Premier League: Strength and Honor in Padua, Italy on October 8, 2011, and scored an upset as he floored the Englishman with a spinning backfist early on and won the three round bout by unanimous decision.
 In his sophomore appearance in the MPL, he tasted defeat for the first time in his professional career when he dropped a unanimous decision to Nieky Holzken at Muaythai Premier League: Blood and Steel on November 6, 2011, in The Hague, Netherlands.
 Holzken knocked Hollenbeck down with a left hook after countering a flying knee in round one, and again with a spinning back kick and body shots as the final bell rang.